Blackpoll Warbler

 Common, Yet Declining

-Although still common, the North American Breeding Bird Survey shows that blackpoll populations are declining in the southern part of their range.
-The 2014 State of the Birds Report lists the Blackpoll Warbler as a common bird in steep decline.
+Although still common, North American Breeding Bird Survey data indicates that Blackpoll Warbler populations are declining in the southern part of their range.
+In 2016, the conservation consortium Partners in Flight listed the species as a common bird in steep decline.

 More Birds Like This